jackstapleton/rdb-autoscaling/whitepaper.md

 ## Cost/Risk analysis

-To determine how much cost savings our cluster of RDBs can make we will deploy and simulate a day in the market.
+To determine how much cost savings our cluster of RDBs can make we will deploy the stack and simulate a day in the market.

 ### Initial simulation